w3f/research/docs/polkadot/networking/4-xcmp.rst

 :doc:`parachain block submission <1-parachains>` protocol we are able to distinguish honest vs malicious sending collators by (1) checking that they actually send us valid blocks and (2) measuring the throughput of valid blocks being sent by different collators.
-However with XCMP networking, we are unable to distinguish honest vs malicious recipient collators, since there is no simple way to know whether they have passed on the message body to the rest of the parachain (honest) or if they have dropped the message (malicious).
-TODO.
+However with XCMP networking, it is much harder to distinguish honest vs malicious recipient collators, since there is no simple way to know whether they have passed on the message body to the rest of the parachain (honest) or if they have dropped the message (malicious).
+We explore this in more detail below, including giving various concrete high-level proposals for addressing this, with different tradeoffs.

 Comparison with A&V
 -------------------